Keweiqu/graphics/hws/hw5/README.md

   - 'F'/'f': flat shading
   - 'K'/'k': phong shading
   The grid is laid out on the x-y plane, with zooming on z-axis.

+##Data Struture
+Assuming there is no flat mode, the data structure for rendering the meshes is simple.
+For multiple meshes, we only keep one VAO that contains two VBOs(vertex vbo, normal vbo).
+To render each mesh with correct offset, we maintain a metadata structure for each mesh that record the number of indices to render and the correct offset in the vbo.
+In the draw call, we passed in the modelview for each mesh that gives the correct layout.
+For flat, we keep another vao with two vbos(vertex vbo and normal vbo).

 ##Execution instruction
   - make clean; make to compile
   - ./hw5 foo.off bar.off baz.off ... to run the program